UK/SUMMER COURSE

 Francke says the Thomson course changed the way she sees stories.
 She finds it easier to consider subjects from different angles and it has helped her develop a stronger eye for images.

-It also helped her realize the extent of her potential as a journalist.
+It also helped her realise the extent of her potential as a journalist.
 “It had me buzzing with excitement every day,” she said.

 Months later she was regularly referring to her notes, determined to put into practice what she had learned on the course.